IPS-Eye-White

 The Hebrew Words Translated "Worship"

-1) shâchâh, is used some 220 times in the Old Testament.
-It means to prostrate, bow down, or fall flat, regardless of whom one is bowing down to.
-It has been translated "worship", "bow down", "prostrate", or "homage.
-However, Several verses make it very clear that shâchâh was some form of physical prostration, while the book of Proverbs uses it as an expression of heaviness or weight (all emphasis added)
+1) shâchâh, used some 220 times in the Old Testament has been variously rendered "worship", "bow down", "prostrate", or "homage.
+However, several verses make it very clear that shâchâh was some form of physical prostration (regardless of whom one is bowing down to) The book of Proverbs uses it as an expression of heaviness or weight (all emphasis added)

-Similarly, Jacob did not "worship" Esau, nor did Moses "worship" his father in law.
-It was purely a physical act of respect, different forms of which are seen in many middle eastern countries, and in India, to this day.
+Similarly, in the following verses Jacob did not "worship" Esau nor did Moses "worship" his father in law.
+Their 'worship' was a purely a physical act of respect different - forms of which are seen in India and many middle eastern countries to this day.

 Because one can bow down to another without "worshipping" them (as we understand the term), the NASB added the words "in worship" to Genesis 47:31 (below), so that it is understood that Jacob was bowing down to God.

-2) âbad, literally means to work (in any sense), even working or tilling the land to grow crops.
+2) âbad, literally means to work (in any sense) including working on the land.

-âbad was commonly used in connection with the work done in the temple.
+âbad was also used in association with the temple rituals.
 For instance...

-Although âbad has only been translated into the English "worship" less than 15 times out of the 300, or so, times it appears in the Old Testament, one has to wonder why it was ever done so.
-Even in chapters that are very close together, the word has been translated as both serve and worship, for no apparent reason.
-For example
+Although âbad has only been translated into the English "worship" less than 15 times out of the 300 times it appears in the Old Testament, one has to wonder why it was ever done so.

 The Greek Words Translated "Worship"